gabrielezed/simple-rag-script/README.md

 # simple-rag-script

-An interactive console to chat with your local codebase using local LLMs.
+An interactive "console" to chat with your local codebase using local LLMs.

 ## Table of Contents
 - [About The Project](#about-the-project)